nptiwari/nptiwari/README.md

 # Hey there,<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="25px"> I'm Narendra Prasad Tiwari.

-## I am software developer from Nepal, currently focusing in SPA with React.
+##  developer from Nepal

 - I am currently learning more about microservices in react and algorithms.
 - Things on my plate later - Rust .
-- All my projects are available here.
-- You can ask me about ReactJs and NodeJs.
+- You can ask me about JavaScript
-- tiwarinarendra212@gmail.com is a way to connect with me.

 ### Language and Tools